Typhoon Doksuri (2017): Vietnam

-Typhoon Doksuri was the tenth storm to affect Vietnam and considered it as the "most powerful storm in a decade".
-As early as September 13, authorities over the northern and central provinces banned from going to sea.
+Typhoon Doksuri was the tenth storm to affect Vietnam and was considered as the "most powerful storm in a decade" to impact the nation.
+As early as September 13, authorities over the northern and central provinces banned people from going to sea.
 Vietnam was placed under a red warning, which stands for "very high" risks.
 Waves as high as 32 ft were predicted offshore.
 Coastal provinces, therefore, announced plans to shut down beaches and ban fishing by September 14.
 The Red Cross Society has sent missions to Ha Tinh and Quang Binh and mobilized forces to support people in storm-hit areas during September 15.
 About 1,500 villagers were evacuated over in the Thua Thien-Hue province due to water erosion.
 In Vietnam's capital city of Hanoi, 33 flights were canceled, while Vietnam Railways canceled seven passenger trains and five cargo trains in the Ha Tinh and Quang Binh provinces.
 About 80,000 people have evacuated over in Central Vietnam.